friend1ws/nanomonsv/README.md

 ## Preparation

-### Install softwares and add them to the PATH
+### Install software and add them to the PATH

-nanomonsv uses, tabix, bgzip (which ar part of HTSlib projects) and mafft inside the program, assuming those are installed and the pathes are already added to the running environment.
+nanomonsv uses, tabix, bgzip (which ar part of HTSlib projects) and mafft inside the program, assuming those are installed, and the paths are already added to the running environment.
 Also, for the preparation of SSW Library, create the libssw.so and add the path to the LD_LIBRARY_PATH environment variable.